envoyproxy/gateway/GOALS.md

 ## Non-objectives

 ### Cannibalize vendor models
-Vendors need to have the ability to add value and make money, so the goal is not to cannibalize any existing vendor monetization model, though some vendors may be affected by it.
+Vendors need to have the ability to drive commercial value, so the goal is not to cannibalize any existing vendor monetization model, though some vendors may be affected by it.

 ### Disrupt current Envoy usage patterns